What is the difference between wether, weather, and whether?

 Wether, Weather, and WhetherThe words wether, weather, and whether sound identical, but their meanings are very different.

-WetherThe word wether is most commonly seen as a misspelling for whether or weather.
+WetherThe word wether is ususally a misspelling for whether or weather, but it is a word in its own right.
 A wether is a castrated ram (a male sheep) or a castrated billy (a male goat).

-Farmers will castrate their male goats or sheep to create wethers to ensure only the best male breeds with the females.
-Also of note, non-wethers (i.e., uncastrated males) show more aggression (to people and their young) and tend to stink (as non-wethers urinate on themselves during breeding season and have active glands that excrete an unpleasant scent).
+Farmers castrate their male goats or sheep to create wethers to ensure only the best male breeds with the females.
+Also of note, non-wethers (i.e., uncastrated males) are more aggressive (to people and their young) and usually smell (as non-wethers urinate on themselves during breeding season and have active glands that excrete an unpleasant scent).

 WhetherThe conjunction whether is similar to if.
 It is most often used to introduce an indirect question.
 (Provided the spelling is correct, whether is generally used correctly by native English speakers.
 The rules for using whether are covered in more detail in the lesson Whether and If.)